Elder Law Coordinator

 Prior to joining Mirick O’Connell, Brenda was a paralegal for the Law Offices of Arthur P. Bergeron.
 She is secretary of the Marlborough Council on Aging Board, past president of the BayPath Elder Services Board and a member of Elder Community Collaborative.
 Brenda serves on the advisory committee for the COME 2 B Dementia Friendly initiative for Marlborough, Northborough, Hudson, Westborough and Sudbury and serves as a member of the Alzheimer’s Association’s MetroWest Alzheimer's Partnership.

-Below is a listing for my upcoming program.
+Below is a listing for my upcoming elder law legal clinic.
 Contact your local Council on Aging for more information and to register.
-If you miss a program, you may always watch them on your local cable access station or on my You Tube …[ load webpage to read more ]
+If you miss a program, you may always watch them on your local cable access station or on …[ load webpage to read more ]